 Even though they’re no bigger than the size of a small seed, bed bugs can inflict a lot of pain and suffering.
 When a landlord or property owner’s negligence is the cause of your bed bug injury you have the right to demand compensation.

-At Lavent Law, our personal injury lawyers will aggressively pursue monetary damages on your behalf.
+At Lavent Law, P.A., our personal injury lawyers will aggressively pursue monetary damages on your behalf.
 We’ll fight to recover compensation for:

 - Medical bills

 - Property damage

 - Loss of enjoyment of life, and more.